Photo: Derek Mahon with Peter Fallon. Photo credit: Suella Holland, The Gallery Press

 Born in Belfast in 1941, Derek Mahon was educated at Trinity College Dublin and the Sorbonne.

-He has worked as a journalist and screenwriter in Dublin and London, adapting Irish novels for television, and has taught at Barnard College, New York and New York University.
+He worked as a journalist and screenwriter in Dublin and London, adapting Irish novels for television, and taught at Barnard College, New York and New York University.

 His poetry collections include The Hudson Letter (1995), The Yellow Book (1997), Collected Poems (1999), Harbour Lights (2005) (Winner of the Irish Times Poetry Now Award 2006), Adaptations (2006), Life on Earth (2008, winner of the Irish Times Poetry Now Award), An Autumn Wind (2010), New Collected Poems (2011), Raw Material (2011, a selection of translations), Selected Prose (2012), Echo’s Grove (2013, selected and new translations), Red Sails (2014, prose), New Selected Poems (2016), Olympia and the Internet (2017 essays), The Rain Bridge (2017), A Story for Rory, illustrated by Sarah Iremonger, Against the Clock (2018) which won The Irish Times Poetry Now Award and Washing Up, due for publication on 29 October 2020..
 He translated plays and poetry by Sophocles, Euripides, Racine, Molière, Nerval and Philippe Jaccottet; the latter work won the C.K.
 Scott Moncrieff Translation Prize.